-Now I am not a big fan of remakes even if they are give the euphemism of being called ‘re-imaginings’.
+Now I am not a big fan of remakes even if they are given the euphemism of being called ‘re-imaginings.'
 This is especially true if the subject of the new film is a classic or defines its genre.
 Back in 1978 John Carpenter changed and redefined the horror genre with his Halloween.
-With the introduction of the completely evil character of Michael Myers horror flicks would never be the same again.
-When I heard that the classic original film of that franchise was to be remade I did have some trepidation.
-How could any director capture lightening in a bottle again?
+With the introduction of the completely evil character of Michael Myers, horror flicks would never be the same again.
+When I heard that the classic original film of that franchise was to undergo reimagining, I did have some trepidation.
+How could any director capture lightning in a bottle again?
 The one saving grace here is that Rob Zombie was to take the helm of the new version.
 Here is a man who is extremely talented in so many fields.
 He is not only a director and screenwriter he has made a name for himself in music and art.
 One of the best features of Zombie is he is an avid fan of the horror genre.
 I guess that is fairly obvious from the nom de voyage he has taken and his public persona.
-All of this would at least indicate that any retelling of the Halloween tale that he would come up with would be from a true love and respect for Carpenter’s original.
+All of this would at least indicate that any retelling of the Halloween tale that he would come up with would be true love and respect for Carpenter’s original.
 That alone makes this opus different from the unoriginal hacks that usually remake films since they can’t come up with an original idea of their own.
-Zombie lives the genre and this is less a remake than it is a fan’s tribute to the master.
+Zombie lives the genre, and this is less a remake than it is a fan’s tribute to the master.

-While there are elements of the original film here this one can stand on it’s own as a reboot of the Halloween universe.
+While there are elements of the original film incorporated in this reimagining, this movie is fully capable of standing on its own merits serving as a reboot to one if the most famous franchises in the slasher/horror genre.
 Zombie makes this variation his own but always remembers to pay the proper homage to Carpenter.
 This is grittier, more in your face than Carpenter’s film.
-Zombie is not one to sugar coat his flicks and this is after all the unrated, director’s cut so he didn’t even have to worry about the MPAA.
+Zombie is not one to sugar coat his flicks, and this is after all the unrated, director’s cut, so he didn’t even have to worry about the MPAA.
 The pacing is excellent, much better than the current crop of horror remakes.
 He moves right into the story from the first frame.
 Zombie does seem more concerned with how Michael became the monster.
-There is the horrible home life with stripper mom, drunken boyfriend and slutty sister.
-At school his fascination for masks and his promiscuous mother and sister made him the target of every bully in the county.
+There is the horrible home life with stripper mom, drunken boyfriend, and slutty sister.
+At school, his fascination for masks and his promiscuous mother and sister made him the target of every bully in the county.
 The only one that showed any kindness to Michael was Loomis who left him alone.
 This does give a nice, liberal rational for Michael.
 I do prefer Carpenter’s take on it that sometimes evil just is and it is beyond reason.

 One thing about Weinstein and Genius, they know how to release a film to DVD.
 The anamorphic 2.35:1 video is vivid in its colors.
 The Dolby 5.1 audio pulls you into the film.
-What are really incredible is the extras presented here.
-On the first disc there is a feature length commentary track with Zombie.
-For those who only know him from his public persona you might be surprise to hear this track.
-He is a very intelligent, dedicated film maker who is a fan of the genre.
+What are incredible is the extras presented here.
+On the first disc, there is a feature-length commentary track with Zombie.
+For those who only know him from his public persona, you might be surprised to hear this track.
+He is a very intelligent, dedicated filmmaker who is a fan of the genre.
 He comments are interesting and help you understand his reasons for doing this film.
-The second disc is has more extras than Michael has victims.
+The second disc has more extras than Michael has victims.

 Dimension Films followed up the DVD edition with a Blu-ray release.
 It has a brilliant video with a bright color palette that will be great to show off your high definition TV.
 The audio is even better than ever with the 5.1 True HD sound track.
 Who can practically hear every drop of blood hitting the floor.
 This is also a two disc set but considering the vastly greater capacity of the format there is more here to enjoy than ever. the first disc is pretty much the same as the DVD set with the inclusion of a Blu-ray live feature. the second disc has a four and a half hour documentary called 'Michael Lives: the Making of Halloween'.
 It is something else.
 This will tell you more about how Zombie recreated one of the most classic horror film in exceptionally great detail.